 On top of one of the plans, Fubo users can pay for add-ons, like Showtime and Starz.
 There are also over a dozen add-on bundles and premium channels, which we outline below.

 Fubo's plans are in line with or slightly more expensive than its competitors, which have been rising recently.
 Both YouTube TV ($64.99 per month for access to up to 70-plus channels, while Hulu with Live TV is $54.99 per month for 70-plus channels) both crept up to match Fubo TV recently.
-Both services stream local networks in most areas, as does Fubo (except ABC).
+Both services stream local networks in most areas, as does Fubo.
 Other streaming services are cheaper, but their prices are also going up.
 Take for example Sling (which now costs $35 per month for new members) and Philo TV ($20 for 59 channels) but they don't offer such an expansive channel lineup.

 FuboTV review: Availability and platforms